DuranRehan/SameGame/README.md

 You can select different levels of play: 3, 4 or 5 colors (easy,medium,hardcore), you can also select a different board size.
 ## Getting Started

 To get started with the game, simply open the `SameGame.jar` file.
-Please note that a minimum of Java 16 is required for the game to run correctly.
+> **_NOTE:_** Please note that a minimum of Java 16 is required for the game to run correctly.
 Make sure you have Java 16 or a higher version installed on your system before launching the game.
 #### Design pattern used
  - Facade pattern
  - Command pattern